WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

   - Description: **Toronto addresses**

-- Create an IP address reservation in the Houston scope for a network printer that is being installed:
+- Create an IP address reservation in the Houston scope for a network printer that's being installed:

   - Server IP: **172.16.20.200**